supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Function.md

 > [Complement, Dual of a Boolean Function | Self Dual | Positive, Negative Logic System | Digital Logic - YouTube](https://www.youtube.com/watch?v=qed3vHqJicM)

 > [!NOTE]
-> Dual of a boolean function can easily found if the function contains only literals, NOT, AND and OR operations (no other operations).
+> Dual of a boolean function can be easily found if the function contains only literals, NOT, AND and OR operations (no other operations).
 If the given function does not contain those operations, then it can be simplified to any of the standard forms.

 ![[Boolean Function-20240517191636112.webp]]
 ![[Boolean Function-20240517195617657.webp]]